-Cynthia had brought me lunch, so we sat on the now-cleared deck and enjoyed sandwiches underneath the redwoods.
+Cynthia had brought lunch, so we sat on the now-cleared deck and enjoyed sandwiches underneath the redwoods.
 The place was starting to look lived-in again.
 The exterminator had come and gone that morning, so I could unpack my bags and prep the inside of the house for the group-clearing the next day.
 Later that night my sister Pam came over and we watched the Warriors beat the Cavs in the NBA finals.
 The Warriors hadn’t won the title since I was twelve years old, watching Rick Barry nail free throws by spinning the ball underhanded.
 We sat in my dad’s office where he’d spent so much time watching TV because he couldn’t do much of anything else.
 I was stretched out in his green leather chair, my feet propped up on his foot stool, imagining him staring out the window at the redwoods.

 “You interested in taking any of his archery things?”
 Pam asked.
 She was two years younger than I, lived in Portland with her husband Pat and their two kids.
 She worked in merchandising and, like my mom, had run her own gift shops.
 She was good with details and organizing.